 Q: How Do You Prove Fault for a Rear-End Collision?

 A: You may need various forms of evidence to establish liability for a rear-end collision.
 Your attorney can help you secure traffic camera data, vehicle computer data, and statements from eyewitnesses who saw the incident occur.
 In addition, your attorney can advise you as to the specific types of evidence most likely to come into play in your case.

 Q: Does the Insurance Company Decide Fault for a Rear-End Collision?

 A: If you need to file an insurance claim after another driver hit you from behind, you should be prepared to prove the other driver rear-ended your vehicle and you did not contribute to causing the accident.
 Insurance companies are required to investigate claims, and the insurer will want to see clear proof that the claim is valid before disbursing any compensation.

 Q: How Long Does it Take to Settle a Rear-End Collision Dispute?

 A: If you need to take legal action in response to a recent rear-end collision, it’s natural to wonder how long your case will take to unfold.
 If the other party’s fault is readily apparent, it may only take a few weeks to a month or two to resolve.
 However, more complex accident claims can take several months or longer to complete.

 The Kreeger Law Firm can provide the detail-oriented and responsive legal counsel you need after a rear-end collision in California.
-If you are unsure how to prove liability for your damages or if you have concerns about comparative negligence coming into play in your case, we can help you address these issues.
+If you are unsure how to prove liability for your damages or if you have concerns about comparative negligence coming into play in your case, a Sacramento car accident attorney can help you address these issues.
 Contact us today to schedule your consultation with the Kreeger Law Firm.